shashankholla/expeyesRVCE/README.md

+#Test

-#How to install expeyes on an Ubuntu based Linux Distribution?
+How to install expeyes on an Ubuntu based Linux Distribution?

 1. Open the terminal by pressing Win+T
 2. Copy paste the following commands